Hi-ImKyle/Longship/README.md

 # Longship
 Longship aims to provide a simply-to-configure, optimizations, bugfixes and plugins system for Valheim servers !

+# BepInEx Port
+**NOTE: BepInEx is required for this branch**

+Make sure all BepInEx dlls are referenced before building, if you're unsure, just look at the references and find all the missing ones.

 # Features
 **Currently these features are in dev-phase, please do not use them if they are not marked as *TESTED***
 * Fixed server-lag by upgrading the server bandwith limit through configuration - *TESTED*